Ahmadmansoor/AdvancedScript/README.md

 						but can be used at x64dbg Script Screen.
  ```
  -note :
-	in new Update BPxx for one parameter can set on array of address directly
+	in new Update BPxx for one parameter can set on array of address directly , but for some resone x64dbg will take
+	time to respond ( I don't know why ) so u can go to refrence and set BP on all finded items.
 	sample :
 	- varx str,IATCall,"E8????????90"			//define the search pattern
 	- varx int,TxSecBegin,{rip}				//define begin of section and set rip address